RosterElf Logo UK

 Quick summary

-- Unfair shift allocation and inconsistent rostering are common complaint triggers
+Unfair shift allocation and inconsistent rostering are frequent complaint triggers

-- Most awards require 7 days notice for roster changes
+Most awards require at least 7 days notice for roster changes (14 in some retail cases)

-- Consultation requirements are often overlooked but legally required
+Consultation obligations are often overlooked but legally required

-- Documentation and transparency are your best defence against complaints
+Documentation and transparency are your best protection against complaints

 Common rostering issues that trigger complaints